LIVING IN ASIA

 The UTH-LPG service began in August 2010 with a QV twice-weekly on Fridays and Sundays.
 One-way fare $80, return $150.
 However, probably due to lack of traffic, it has been discontinued as was the Tiger Airways service between Udonthani and Singapore.

-Phongsavanh Airlines is a "premium low-cost" carrier, part of the Lao-owned Phongsavanh Group including PSV Bank.
-The first route will be between Bangkok and Vientiane, due to commence this September with three Boeing 737-400s.
-Three new Russian Sukhoi SuperJet 100 aircraft are due in 2012.
+Lao Central Airlines (formerly Phongsavanh Airlines) is a "premium low-cost" carrier, part of the locally-owned Phongsavanh Group including PSV Bank.
+They fly between Bangkok and Vientiane using Boeing 737-400s.
 Hanoi and Siem Reap and beyond are future routes.
-The fledgling airline will provide services in competition with the main national carrier, Lao Airlines.

 Travel to Northeast Thailand and Laos